char0n/vladimirgorej.com/_posts/2021-03-07-how-to-validate-openapi-definitions-in-swagger-editor-using-github-actions.md

 ---
 layout: post
 title: "How to validate OpenAPI definitions in Swagger Editor using GitHub Actions"
-description: "How to validate OpenAPI definitions in Swagger Editor using GitHub Actions"
+description: "Building a GitHub Action workflow that uses Swagger Editor to validate an OpenAPI definition."
 date: 2021-03-07 10:39:04 +0200
 image:
   path: assets/img/blog/swagger-editor-validate.webp